-- When running the engine, always make sure there is sufficient ventilation, and do not start or run the engine in an enclosed space without an effective exhaust extraction system. - Adjust the idle speed with adjusting screw •.
+- When running the engine, always make sure there is sufficient ventilation, and do not start or run the engine in an enclosed space without an effective exhaust extraction system. - Adjust the idle speed with adjusting screw 1.

-Choke function deactivated - The choke lever is pushed up all the way. ( p.
+Choke function deactivated - The choke lever is pushed in to the stop. ( p.
 13) Idle speed 1,400 1,500 rpm

-- Turn idle air adjusting screw 9 slowly in a clockwise direction until the idle speed begins to fall. - Note the position and turn the idle air adjusting screw slowly counterclockwise until the idle speed falls again. - Adjust to the point between these two positions with the highest idle speed.
+- Turn idle air adjusting screw 2 slowly in a clockwise direction until the idle speed begins to fall. - Note the position and turn the idle air adjusting screw slowly counterclockwise until the idle speed falls again. - Adjust to the point between these two positions with the highest idle speed.